emiibijutsu/cafe-con-amor/_chapters/chapter-1.md

 Lexi stacks cups into a perfect little tower on the counter.
 Raphael leans against the espresso machine, watching her like she’s building the Leaning Tower of Latte.

 “You know that’s a health code violation, right?”

+Lexi glares.
 “So is your playlist.”

-“Excuse me—this is classic *Bad Bunny*.”
+Raphael gasps in mock offense.
+“Excuse me—this is classic Bad Bunny.”

-“Honey, your *Latino Heartbreak Hits* playlist doesn’t give a café vibe.”
+She smirks.
+“Honey, your ‘Latino Heartbreak Hits’ playlist doesn’t give a café vibe.”

-“Well, what do you suggest? *Lo-fi hip-hop beats to cry to*?”
+“Well, what do you suggest?
+Lo-fi hip-hop beats to cry to?”

+Lexi shrugs.
 “It’s a vibe.”

 He scrolls through the iPad and swaps the song.
 Something soft and jazzy replaces the reggaeton.
 They both pause.

 “…Okay, fine,” Raphael mutters.
 “This is nice.”

+Lexi beams.
 “Told you.”

 ///

 Raphael starts pulling espresso shots.
 Lexi watches, then playfully bumps him with her hip.

 “Bet I can pour a better heart.”

 “Oh, we’re doing this?” he grins.
 “You really want to lose in front of all these… plants?”

 They each grab a milk pitcher.
 One customer wanders in but doesn’t interrupt — it’s clear something fun is happening.
 Andrea glances over from the pastry case and doesn’t say a word.

 Lexi finishes her pour first and turns her latte for Raphael to judge.

+He raises an eyebrow.
 “That’s… definitely a shape.
 But hey, it’s an attempt!”

 “Rude.”

 He presents his.
 A beautifully layered heart within a heart.
 It’s perfect.
 Annoyingly perfect.

+Lexi sighs.
 “Ugh.
 I hate you.”

 “You say that, but one day you’ll beg me to teach you my ways.”

 Andrea smiles to herself, overhearing the laughter.
 She says nothing, just wipes down the counter — letting the moment exist.